Feb 07, 2023

 Google AMP provides many benefits, although it also has some potential drawbacks.
 Let’s explore both sides of that coin.
 First up, the pros include:

-- An enhanced user experience.
-It’s estimated that a staggering 33% of all potential sales fail when a website is not optimized for mobile devices.
+- An enhanced user experience – it’s estimated that for every 0.1 second improvement in mobile page loading speed conversions increase by 8%.
 An even more concerning study found that 57% of internet users said they wouldn’t recommend a business with a poorly-designed mobile website.
 Google AMP makes it easy to create user-friendly mobile web pages, to help you avoid these pitfalls.

-- Increased server performance.
-Google AMP benefits from some of Google’s key optimization features.
-It reduces the bandwidth usage for images by 50% (without affecting image quality) and increases server-side rendering.
+- Increased server performance – Google AMP benefits from some of Google’s key optimization features.
+It reduces the bandwidth usage for images (without affecting image quality) and increases server-side rendering.
 By reducing the load on your server, AMP helps to improve your site’s performance.

 On the other hand, here are the possible cons associated with using Google AMP:

 - Only cached pages are displayed – Google AMP’s high speeds can be partially attributed to the fact that it enables Google to display cached versions of your web pages.
 For this reason, your users may not always have access to the latest version of your content.